TAAPArthur/MPXManager/README.md

 # Code Overview

 ## BoundFunction
 Stores a function ptr and arguments to pass into the function.
 This is used to trigger an arbitary function on a given set of conditions.
-There is a `BIND` macro to easily create a BoundFunction
+There is a `BIND` macro to easily create a BoundFunction.

 ## Rule
 Used to select a window given a string.
 The string can be interpreted as a class, title, type, etc  of the window and be matched case sensitive and/or via regex.
-When there is a match, a [BoundFunction](BoundFunction) is called
+When there is a match, a [BoundFunction](BoundFunction) is called.

 ## Binding
 Takes a modifier mask, a key/mouse button and a [BoundFunction](BoundFunction).
 When a key/button is pressed/release we scan through a list of bindings and if the mask and key/button match, we call the BoundFunction.
-There are options to customize on which device events will cause the button to be triggered
+There are options to customize on which device events will cause the button to be triggered.
 ## Master
 This struct holds info related to a [master device pair][1] device.
 ## Window